rd003/blog/content/posts/linq-zip-method.md

 ## Caveats

-It Stops at the Shortest Sequence.
+It stops at the Shortest Sequence.

 ```cs
 string[] letters = ["A", "B", "C", "D"];